hansohn/terraform-docker/README.md

 ```

 Additionally a Makefile has been included in this repo to assist with common development
 related functions.
-We've included the following make targets for convenience:
+I've included the following make targets for convenience:

 ```
 Available targets: